Running the Example Pipeline¶

 Two sets of statistics can be calculated in ImmuneDB:

-- Sample Statistics: Distribution of sequence and clone features on a per-sample basis, including V and J usage, nucleotides matching the germline, copy number, V length, and CDR3 length.
-It calculates all of these with and without outliers, and including and excluding partial reads.
+- Sample Statistics: Distribution of sequence and clone features on a per-sample basis, including gene usage, mutation level, copy number, CDR3 length.

 These are calculated with the